captkirk88/monkeyspeak/wiki/Libraries.md

 (6:454) after the loop is done,

 Tables
+(1:250) and variable % is a table,
+(1:251) and variable % is not a table,
 (5:250) create a table as %.
 (5:251) with table % put # in it at key {...}.
 (5:252) with table % put {...} in it at key {...}.
 (5:253) with table % get key {...} put it in into variable %.
+(5:254) with table % remove all entries in it.
 (6:250) for each entry in table % put it into %,

 Debug